jingyuyao/tactical-adventure/readme.md

 We follow Google's Java style guide for all Java files.
 Install the style guide for Intellij then enable format code and optimize import on commit.

-## Dependency injection
-WHAT IF WE DONT CREATE NEW LEVELS?

 ## Big picture
-Model is constructed by the data package.
+Data package dispatches an event with necessary information to set up the model and view.
-The model is then used to create the view which attaches observers to the model to listen for changes.
+The model and the view are initialized at the same time.
+Model changes are dispatched as events to the view.
+Controllers are attached to the view which translate user input to model input via visitor pattern.
+Controllers also listen for new model set up to be initialized.
-Various controllers are also attached to the view during its creation.
-These controllers holds a reference to their model objects and relays user input to be processed by the model.
-The controllers are activated right before the screen is set to the view.

 ## Models
-- Model classes should not reference controllers or views
+- Model classes should self-contained, it should not reference libgdx, controller or views
 - Receive commands via method invocation from controllers
-- Notify state change to the view through the observable pattern
+- Changes in model are notified to interested components via the observer pattern using EventBus.
-  - Pass details regarding the exact change through the argument of notifyObservers()
-  - The argument should be concrete classes that the view can figure out
-- "Live" collections should be returned as an iterable, this accidentally storing or changing the backing data
-- "Snapshots" should be returned as an immutable collection
+  Generally separated into the following three types:
+  - Broadcast: events that alert subscribers about change in model state e.g. StateChanged
+  - Command: events that request specific action to be performed e.g. RemoveCharacter
+  - Request: events that tries to gather info from other components (no example yet)

 ## Views
 - Only views should hold references to assets
-- Add observers to models
-- Set up controllers upon view creation
+- Glues model and controller together in the form of Actor
+- Subscribes to various model events to update itself.

 ## Controllers
 - Listen to user input
-- Issue commands to models
+- Dispatches input to models via visitor pattern, this minimizes logic in controllers

 # Development plan
 - MVC